LAST UPDATED: 5/4/23 – Tips for Taking Pictures in Low Light

 Use a Larger Aperture

-Another way to adjust your photography to low lighting is to use a larger aperture when taking your shots.
+Another tip for taking pictures in low light is to use a larger aperture when taking your shots.
 The larger your aperture, the more light that is let into your lens’s sensor.
 Remember, a lens’s aperture is measured in f-stops.
 What can be confusing is that the lower f-stops indicate larger apertures.
-For instance, a lens with an maximum f-stop of f/1.4 has a larger maximum aperture than a lens with a maximum f-stop of f/3.5.
+For instance, a lens with a maximum f-stop of f/1.4 has a larger maximum aperture than a lens with a maximum f-stop of f/3.5.

-I suggest that you invest in a lens that has a very large maximum aperture (somewhere in the range of f/1.2 – f/1.8).
+I suggest that you invest in a lens that has a very large maximum aperture (somewhere in the range of f/0.8 – f/2.7).
 There are some inexpensive options out there that will do the job.
 These lenses with large maximum apertures are often referred to as “fast lenses” because they allow you to take quality photos at faster shutter speeds.
 They can really help when taking pictures in low light.

 - Canon EF 50mm f/1.8 II Standard Autofocus Lens